yazoink/nixos/documentation.md

 ### myOptions.desktopTheme.name

 Sets the theme to use.
 See `nixos/modules/nixos/features/theme/themes` for options.
+There are image previews for some of the themes in the folders.

 ### myOptions.desktopTheme.wallpaper